SparshaDhar/C3AddonVersionChecker/README.md

 # Addon Version Checker for Construct 3 Preview
 Compare versions and Notify client if installed addon version is older than the latest addon version available (works only in Construct 3 Preview).

+It checks for all addons,  included in a C3 project and presents the notification in a list when in preview.
+Addons are grouped on request of the addon author.
+(How to request your addon is mentioned below).

 ## Features
 - Group specific Addons into `<div>`.
 - Optional Release Notes and Download Link